 Dilution is the amount by which the offering price per Class A share in this offering will exceed the pro forma net tangible book value per share after the offering.
-On a pro forma basis as of September 30, 2018, after giving effect to the offering of Class A shares and the Transactions, our net tangible book value was approximately \$564 million, or \$3.37 per Class A share.
+On a pro forma basis as of September 30, 2018, after giving effect to the offering of Class A shares and the Transactions, our net tangible book value was approximately \$583 million, or \$3.49 per Class A share.
 Purchasers of Class A shares in this offering will experience substantial and immediate dilution in pro forma net tangible book value per Class A share for financial accounting purposes, as illustrated in the following table.

-Initial public offering price per Class A share \$ 14.00 Pro forma net tangible book value per Class A share before the offering(1) \$ 2.08 Increase in net tangible book value per share attributable to purchasers in the offering 1.29 Less: Pro forma net tangible book value per share after the offering (2) 3.37 Immediate dilution in net tangible book value per Class A share to purchasers in the offering (3) \$ 10.63
+Proposed initial public offering price per Class A share \$ 15.00 Pro forma net tangible book value per Class A share before the offering (1) \$ 2.08 Increase in net tangible book value per share attributable to purchasers in the offering 1.41 Less: Pro forma net tangible book value per share after the offering (2) 3.49 Immediate dilution in net tangible book value per Class A share to purchasers in the offering (3)(4) \$ 11.51

-- (1) Determined by dividing the number of Class B shares (147,058,824 Class B shares) to be issued to New Fortress Energy Holdings for their contribution of assets and liabilities to us into the proforma net tangible book value of the contributed assets and liabilities. - (2) Determined by dividing the number of shares to be outstanding after this offering (20,000,000 Class A shares and 147,058,824 Class B shares) and the application of the related net proceeds into our pro forma net tangible book value, after giving effect to the application of the net proceeds of this offering. - (3) Assumes the underwriters' option to purchase additional Class A shares from us is not exercised.
-If the underwriters' option to purchase additional Class A shares from us is exercised in full, the immediate dilution in net tangible book value per Class A share to purchasers in this offering would be \$10.45.
+- (1) Determined by dividing the number of Class B shares (147,058,824 Class B shares) to be issued to New Fortress Energy Holdings for their contribution of assets and liabilities to us into the proforma net tangible book value of the contributed assets and liabilities. - (2) Determined by dividing the number of shares to be outstanding after this offering (20,000,000 Class A shares and 147,058,824 Class B shares) and the application of the related net proceeds into our pro forma net tangible book value, after giving effect to the application of the net proceeds of this offering. - (3) If the initial public offering price were to increase or decrease by \$1.00 per Class A share, then dilution in net tangible book value per Class A share would equal \$12.40 and \$10.63, respectively. - (4) Assumes the underwriters' option to purchase additional Class A shares from us is not exercised.
+If the underwriters' option to purchase additional Class A shares from us is exercised in full, the immediate dilution in net tangible book value per Class A share to purchasers in this offering would be \$11.33.